Rigidity of harmonic functions on the supercritical percolation cluster: Preliminaries

 \subsection{Homogenization of the Green's function}

 Given the results of \cite{armstrong-dario-2018} and \cite{dario-gu-green}, the following results are a straightforward adaptation of the proofs of \cite[Theorem 8.14 and Theorem 8.20]{AKM19}.
 For the statement, denote by $G(\cdot, \cdot)$ the elliptic Green's function on the percolation cluster and $\bar{G}(\cdot)$ its continuum homogenized version.
-The function $\bar{G}(\cdot)$ is a multiple of the standard elliptic Green's function on $\R^d$, and the multiplicative coefficient is explicit in terms of the diffusivity of the random walk on the percolation cluster and of the density of the infinite cluster (see e.g., \cite[(1.9)]{BH09} or \cite[(1.9)]{dario-gu-green}).
-In dimension $d \geq 3$, given a vertex $y \in \mathscr{C}_{\infty}$, we define $G(\cdot, y)$ as the solution to
+The function $\bar{G}(\cdot)$ is a multiple of the standard elliptic Green's function on $\R^d$, and the multiplicative coefficient is explicit in terms of the diffusivity of the random walk on the percolation cluster and of the density of the infinite cluster (see e.g., \cite[(1.9)]{BH09} or \cite[(1.9)]{dario-gu-green})